yutatoyama/AppliedEconometrics/README.md

-# (Under construction) Lecture Material for Applied Econometrics
+# Lecture Material for Applied Econometrics

 ## Introduction
 This is the git repo for applied econometrics course for undergraduate students at Waseda university.